decibelcooper/nngpt/README.md

 and [Wang, T., et al](https://doi.org/10.1063/1.5023162)) while applying nonnegativity constraints.
 The motivation for this is the benefit that nonnegative constraints provide in the context of reconstruction from generalized detector readout.
-Stay tuned for a paper explaining the motivating use case.
+Please see [arXiv:1912.01058](https://arxiv.org/abs/1912.01058) for a preprint article explaining the motivating use case.

 ## Examples
 ### Planar detectors with linear projections and coded segmentation